Salah-El01/access-to-drinking-water-sdg6/part-2-transforming-the-data/data/README.md

 This field is used to:

 * validate observation intervals;
-* detect duplicate country-year rows;
+* detect duplicate country-year records;
-* normalize Annual Rate of Change calculations.
+* provide the denominator for ARC calculations.

 ---

 ### `ARC_n`

-Annual Rate of Change in national access to at least basic drinking water.
+Measures the Annual Rate of Change in national access to at least basic drinking water.

 ```text
 ARC_n =